-- Considers the nature of the incident, including: - the threat to the safety of passengers on the bus - the extent to which the breach distracted the driver - the age of the student - whether the student had any existing medical condition - whether the breach is a first or one of a series of repeated incidents about which the student has been previously cautioned. - Applies principles of natural justice which include: - advising the parent/carer/student of all matters relevant to the reported breach - providing parent/carer/student an opportunity to respond to the allegations - providing all parties involved in the incident the opportunity to be heard - considering all relevant evidence and reports - making a fair and just decision - providing a process to review the decision - matching the consequence with the offence. - Maintains confidentiality and privacy. - Determines whether there has been a breach of the Code. - Considers options for consequences with input from relevant stakeholders as appropriate. - Determines the most appropriate consequence for a breach of the Code. - In circumstances where travel refusal is the determined consequence and student travel is provided by more than one bus operator, notification to the other operator/s involved in transporting the student to/from school can be provided (the notification is not to contain details of any other person involved), in order to consider simultaneous refusal of travel for that particular student. - Communicates the decision (and reasons for decision) to relevant stakeholders. - Clearly documents the process.
+- Considers the nature of the incident, including: - the threat to the safety of passengers on the bus - the extent to which the breach distracted the driver - the age of the student - whether the student had any existing medical condition - whether the breach is a first or one of a series of repeated incidents about which the student has been previously cautioned. - Applies principles of natural justice which include: - advising the parent/carer/student of all matters relevant to the reported breach - providing parent/carer/student an opportunity to respond to the allegations - providing all parties involved in the incident the opportunity to be heard - considering all relevant evidence and reports - making a fair and just decision - providing a process to review the decision - matching the consequence with the offence. - Determines whether there has been a breach of the Code. - Considers options for consequences with input from relevant stakeholders as appropriate. - Determines the most appropriate consequence for a breach of the Code. - Communicates the decision (and reasons for decision) to relevant stakeholders. - · Clearly documents the process.